 What can you do for your spirit?
+What can bring you authentic happiness?
 These can be religious goals for any religion.
 They can be goals that help you contribute to society.
 These include any goals that are about more than yourself and your immediate family.

 Examples of spiritual goals: